 These dates, grapes and goats cheese super balls are a great sweet and savoury appetiser or a snack perfect for entertaining, for a work snack or even a lunch.
 A truly healthy and nutritious snack or dessert to share with family or friends.

 I can't tell you exactly where I found this recipe a good few years back but I have had it written in my recipe book and have made it a few tens of times.
 It definitely originates from my habit of ripping off a little page corner in a newspaper or magazine which I sometimes do whenever I find some interesting and good recipe.
 I never end up preparing anything as per the original recipe but that's a different story altogether.

 Going back to this recipe, I just love this combination of sweet with salty it just buzzes for me and if you like that too, you definitely are on the right page.
 It is just a great combo that really pleases my palate as well as taste buds.
-Those ‘guys’ (the balls) look impressive and the taste it’s just as impressive and super delish.
+Those 'guys' (the balls) look impressive and they taste just as impressive.

 I will give you some ideas -just go to the recipe notes to see what other ingredients you may want to try and combine if you fancy getting a little adventurous but by choosing this snack you have already shown your adventurous side.

-They may look a bit complicate to make at first glance but the truth is about to be revealed… they are really easy to assemble and you will have an outcome that is guaranteed to impress even yourself with, try with your guests as well. 👌🏼
+They may look a bit complicated to make at first glance but the truth is about to be revealed... they are really easy to assemble and you will have an outcome that is guaranteed to impress even yourself with, try with your guests as well.